top of page

 Empathy isn’t just ‘being nice.’
 Research shows it’s one of the strongest predictors of friendship quality, resilience, prosocial behaviour, and even protection against bullying.
 Kids who develop empathy in primary school are more likely to include others, stand up for someone who’s being left out, and build healthier social skills over time.

-For 7–10-year-olds — right in the middle-childhood sweet spot — empathy is a skill that can be taught, practised and strengthened.
+For 7–10-year-olds — right in the middle-childhood sweet spot, empathy is a skill that can be taught, practised and strengthened.
+And that’s exactly what Wellbeing Hack #5: Have Empathy focuses on.
+Empathy helps kids build stronger friendships.

 Studies show that children with higher empathy: